brendanhay/amqp-subscribe-many/README.md

 In this scenario, a worker's single publish connection is load balanced to a broker.
 The workers have consumer connections to all possible brokers ensuring that no matter which broker a message ends up on the consumer can receive it.

-Exchanges, queues, and bindings need to all be declared upon connection, ensuring that all brokers will converge on the same set of routing information.
+Exchanges, queues, and bindings need to be declared upon connection, ensuring that all brokers will converge on the same set of routing information.

 Some buzzwor{th,d}y advantages of this setup include: